Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 Desember 2025 18.23.22 UTC
+- WIB: Sabtu, 13 Desember 2025 19.54.45 UTC
-- WITA: Sabtu, 13 Desember 2025 19.23.22 UTC
+- WITA: Sabtu, 13 Desember 2025 20.54.45 UTC
-- WIT: Sabtu, 13 Desember 2025 20.23.22 UTC
+- WIT: Sabtu, 13 Desember 2025 21.54.45 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: inspirational
+Kategori: success